P10010/Wukong2024/README.md

 `libmetis` is part of apt.
 If your distro, does not have a libmetis package, you can build it manually from here https://github.com/KarypisLab/METIS.
 First you need a library called GKlib (it's explained there) AND you should follow the steps they suggested in this issue https://github.com/KarypisLab/METIS/issues/83

-Run the project with the boat scene we have set up (from the `build` directory):
+Run the project with the boat scene we have set up (from the `build/Projects/PBD` directory):

-> $ cd build
+> $ cd build/Projects/PBD
 >
-> $ ./Projects/PBD/PBD ../Projects/PBD/data/sailboat/parts/sail.obj
+> $ ./PBD ../../../Projects/PBD/data/sailboat/parts/sail.obj

 Building has been tested with GCC 11.